Best summer reads from crime fiction to a master storyteller's latest saga

 Bridget Collins (HarperCollins)

 There is a lot of buzz around this first adult offering from the British YA author.
-Emmett Farmer is working the land when he’s invited to learn the art of bookbinding – a profession that stirs superstition and fear but Farmer’s family aren’t in a position to refuse.
+Emmett Farmer is working the land when he’s invited to learn the art of bookbinding – a profession that stirs superstition and fear but Farmer’s family is not in a position to refuse.

 Just Mercy